Authentication

 Using Tokens

-All API requests must include an Authorization
+All API requests must include an Authorization header:

 Authorization: Bearer <TOKEN>